samyak1999/previous-bnomial-questions/April_22.md

 Which of the following statements explains how One-Hot Encoding works?

-    -One-Hot Encoding encodes a numerical feature into its categorical representation.
+- [ ] One-Hot Encoding encodes a numerical feature into its categorical representation.
-    -One-Hot Encoding creates additional features based on the number of unique values in a categorical feature.
+- [x] One-Hot Encoding creates additional features based on the number of unique values in a categorical feature.
-    -One-Hot Encoding encodes a string-encoded feature into its numerical representation.
+- [ ] One-Hot Encoding encodes a string-encoded feature into its numerical representation.
-    -One-Hot Encoding encodes a string-encoded feature into its categorical representation.
+- [ ] One-Hot Encoding encodes a string-encoded feature into its categorical representation.
 ---
 ### 21/04/22
 ***The anatomy of ReLU***